Gyrokinetic equilibria of high temperature superconducting magnetic mirrors: Model description

-where $f_s(\mathbf x , \mathbf v)$ is the guiding center distribution function of species $s$, and $t$ is time.
-The Poisson bracket $\{\mathcal{H},f_s\}$ of the Hamiltonian $\mathcal{H}$ with $f_s$ models particle transit parallel to $\mathbf{B}$ as well as acceleration by electrostatic and mirror forces.
+with $f_s$ models particle transit parallel to $\mathbf{B}$ as well as acceleration by electrostatic and mirror forces.
 Ion-ion and ion-electron collisions are modeled in $C(f_s)$ using a Dougherty operator with collision frequencies dependent on local instantaneous parameters~\citep{Francisquez_Bernard_Mandell_Hammett_Hakim_2020, Francisquez_Juno_Hakim_Hammett_Ernst_2022}, and $S$ models sources.
 Equation~\ref{eq: Full vlasov equation} is solved for deuterium ions using a Boltzmann electron response \citep{Francisquez_Rosen_Mandell_Hakim_Forest_Hammett_2023}.
-The Boltzmann electron approximation is reasonable between the coils, where the ambipolar potential builds up and subsequently determines the ion confinement time \citep{Pastukhov_1974}.
+The Boltzmann electron approximation is reasonable between the coils, where the ambipolar potential builds up and subsequently determines the ion confinement time \citep{Post1995}.

 These simulations build upon the work of \citet{Francisquez_Rosen_Mandell_Hakim_Forest_Hammett_2023, Francisquez_Cagas_Shukla_Juno_Hammett_2025}, modeling the Wisconsin High-Field Axisymmetric Mirror (WHAM) experiment, which utilizes HTS magnets to reach fields with $B_{m} = 17 \; \rm T$ \cite{Endrizzi_Anderson_Brown_Egedal_Geiger_Harvey_Ialovega_Kirch_Peterson_Petrov_etal._2023}.
 We focus on the field line passing through $(r,z)=(0.1 \; \mathrm{m}, 0)$, reaching a minimum field at the midplane ($z=0$) of $B_0 = 0.53$ T, entailing a mirror ratio of $R_m = B_m/B_0 = 32$ \citep{Francisquez_Rosen_Mandell_Hakim_Forest_Hammett_2023, dorf2025semi}.
 The experiment's target parameters include hot deuterium ions ($T_i = 10$ keV) and electrons ($T_e = 940$ eV).
 Their target density is around $n_0 = 3\times 10^{19} \; \rm m^{-3}$.
 The ion thermal speed $v_{\rm ti} = \sqrt{T_i/m_i}$ is based on the temperature $8.36 \; \rm keV$, such that the parallel transit time is $\tau_{\parallel} =L/(2 v_{\rm ti}) = 3.17 \times 10^{-6}$ s ($L=2 \; \rm m$ is the distance between coils) while the ion-ion collision time at the midplane is $1/\nu_{ii} = 0.071$ s, a separation of four orders of magnitude.
 Making matters worse, the extreme mirror forces produced by HTS coils limit the timestep to $\Delta t \approx 5\times 10^{-11}$ s -- numerical integration must span nine orders of magnitude in time to reach steady state.